ADGEfficiency/programming-resources/testing/README.md

 We are limited to testing for for correctness by **failing to show incorrectness** - we cannot prove correctness.
 The best we can hope for is to show no error.

-Yet even with this upper limit on the kinds of problems tests can help us solve, testing for brokeness will find many bugsand regressions.
+Yet even with this upper limit on the kinds of problems tests can help us solve, testing for brokenness will find many bugsand regressions.

 ## 2. Testing Makes You Write Better Code